 One thing I’m not factoring into my recommendation is reloading speed, and that’s because I don’t consider it to to be of any importance.
 First, because it’s impossible to find an instance in private sector self defense where anyone had to reload a rifle to survive an incident; it just doesn’t happen, and I submit to you that 20 to 40 rounds of rifle-caliber ammunition is probably enough for any plausible (and most non-plausible) events!
 Second, because (as I noted last time) I didn’t see a real difference in reloading times once I’d adjusted my technique just a bit.
 For someone in a competition environment, where everything is optimized for a speed reload, that’s an issue; in self defense, it just isn’t.

 Finally, we have to consider training and practice in any evaluation.
 There are, unfortunately, a lot of instructors out there with little to no bullpup experience who neither understand nor know how to deal with some of the training challenges that the bullpup rifle presents.
-If you choose a bullpup rifle as a defensive tool, you’re likely on your own for figuring out how to use the thing to defend yourself (at least, until my videos at Personal Defense Network become available!)
+If you choose a bullpup rifle as a defensive tool, you’re likely on your own for figuring out how to use the thing to defend yourself.
 As bullpup rifles become more common that will change, but for now understand that you’ll need to do a lot of work yourself as opposed to being able to get universally good instruction from any random instructor.
 This is a definite disadvantage to the bullpup, but also one that will change over time.
 It sure did with the AK-47!

 Would I buy (or recommend buying) a bullpup as a defensive tool?
 Yes, with the training caveats mentioned above (along with some education as to design issues with specific guns.)
 There are some in the defensive training world who would criticize me for doing so, but largely because they probably haven’t learned enough about bullpup rifles to really be able to competently address their use.
 I don’t think they’re the perfect tool, any more than I think the AR-15 is the perfect tool.
 Looked at in terms of suitability for the task, however, they offer a compelling alternative to the conventional rifle.